cmkushnir/NMSModBuilder/README.md

 All tabs are now active for use, from left-to-right:

+Language:
+- select language for language id lookups (not app language).
+- search all language id's and localized strings for case-insensitive search string.

 Game Items:
 - show icon, language id, and localized strings for all products, substances, technologies.